Las Vegas Child Pornography Attorney

 Can I Seal My Record After A Child Pornography Charge?

 Someone convicted of possessing child pornography can’t seal their criminal record in Nevada.
 However, if the case is dismissed, prosecutors decline to prosecute, or the individual is acquitted Las Vegas law allows for that person to petition the court to seal those records.
 Therefore, if you need to seal your records following a dismissal or acquittal related to child pornography charges in Nevada you should hire a qualified record sealing lawyer.
-At Spartacus Criminal Defense Lawyers, we understand how crucial it is to seal potentially life-altering records connected with these types of cases.
+At the Spartacus Law Firm, we understand how crucial it is to seal potentially life-altering records connected with these types of cases.

 Contact Our Las Vegas Child Pornography Attorney Today